RAISE THE MINIMUM WAGE TO BOOST NEW YORK’S ECONOMY AND HELP WORKING FAMILIES

 The New York State Legislature hasn’t voted to raise the minimum wage since 2004 — and that’s left 880,000 workers in our state out of pocket and out of luck.

 New York has the biggest divide between the rich and poor in the country.
 State government’s failure to adjust the minimum wage and establish a humane statewide living wage is part of the problem.

 Over the last 30 years, the average income of the top 1% of the population in New York has gone up 500 percent — amazing.

 And during that time, the average income of the bottom 50% of the population, which includes minimum-wage workers, has gone down 13% — pathetic.

-New York’s minimum wage is now stuck at the federal minimum wage of just $7.25 an hour — around $15,000 a year for full-time work, well below the poverty line for a family of three.
+New York’s minimum wage is now stuck at just $8.00 an hour — around $17,000 a year for full-time work, well below the poverty line for a family of three.